rayapetkova/SoftUni_Python_Projects/README.md

 # projects
 Software University Python Projects

-Here, I will be uploading projects assigned by SoftUni
+Here, I will be uploading projects assigned by SoftUni.